lt-www/www-ltr/data/md/albums/everything-sings-tonight.md

 Recorded by Rainer Robben at AudioCue Studio, Berlin, Germany
-Assisting engineer Julian Kretschel additional recording by John Svec at Earth Tone Studio, Iowa City, USA
+Assisting engineer Julian Kretschel
+Additional recording by John Svec at Earth Tone Studio, Iowa City, USA
-...and also in Maslin Beach, Bronte, Deloraine, and a tour bus in Illinois...
+*...and also in Maslin Beach, Bronte, Deloraine, and a tour bus in Illinois...*

 &copy; Lucie Thorne 2015, *Little Secret Records*
 Distributed in Australia by Vitamin Records